Boarding Officer Certified Ashore (BOCA) Course

 a.
 Must be a qualified Coast Guard Boarding Officer;

 b.
-Assigned to unit conducting PWCS with at least 18 months remaining at the unit or have orders to a unit conducting PWCS;
+Assigned to unit conducting PWCS with at least 18 months remaining at the unit or have orders to a unit conducting PWCS; and

-d.
+c.
 Member possess, in the opinion of the CO/OIC, the requisite judgment, maturity, attitude, and aptitude to serve as a Boarding Officer (Certified Ashore).

 Though it is not a course prerequisite, it is highly recommended students read the Maritime Security and Response Operations Manual (MSRO) COMDTINST M16600.6 and Maritime Law Enforcement Manual Chapter 12 (MLEM) COMDTINST M16247.1 (series) prior to reporting.